dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 The below specification defines the syntax and (non-formal) semantics for an ICRC-22 payment request.
 The specification takes the approaches of \[Bit1, Bit2, Nag17, WLGH19\] into consideration.
 Particularly, an authority-less URI format has been chosen following this prior art in the domain.

 The following shows the structure of a URI for an example with the concrete parameters represented through `<>`-placeholders.
-Note that the URI does not contain an authority, but encodes the `network` as part of the URI path, directly following the URI scheme.
+Note that the URI does not contain an authority, but encodes the `network` and `contract_address` as part of the URI path, directly following the URI scheme.
 ```
 icp:<network>:<contract_address>/exec/<transaction>?from_subaccount=<subaccount>&to=<account>&amount=4.042E8&fee=<fee>&memo=<memo>
 ```

 // FIX syntax details
-ABNF syntax:
+Next, we present the ABNF syntax for ICRC-22 URIs.
 ```
 request = protocol ":" network ":" contract_address "/" "exec" transaction [ "?" parameters ]
 protocol = "icp" ; always "icp" referring to the current version of the Internet Computer Protocol
-network = (1..12)[0..9a..fA..F] / ; specifies the network through a prefix of its public key hash
+network = (1..10)[0..9a..fA..F] / ; specifies the network through a prefix of its public key hash
-contract_address = principal FIX: canister principal ABNF ; canister address to which to make the call
+contract_address = ICP principal FIX: canister principal ABNF ; canister address to which to make the call
-transaction = ... ; canister method to call
+transaction = ... ; canister method to call FIX: Candid method syntax
 parameters = parameter [ "&" parameter ]
 parameter = key "=" value
-key = ...
+key = ... ; FIX: Candid parameter name syntax
-value = ...
+value = ... ; FIX Candid encoded value syntax
 ```

 // FIX: We should default the network to ICP's mainnet current value when omitted
-// Would result in `icp::<contract_address>/exec/<transaction>?` for current mainnet; the interpretation of what "current mainnet" is would be left to the client
+// Would result in `icp::<contract_address>/exec/<transaction>?` for current mainnet; the interpretation of what "current mainnet" is would be left to the client (the currently active key for mainnet, which can only change in the event of an NNS recovery after a large desaster event that destroys the NNS private threshold key)

 // FIX: Should we keep it open to other methods and supported ICRCs as long as their API can be canonically expressed using a sequential list of parameters encoded as query parameters